ntampouratzis/COSSIM-OMNETv6/README.md

 # COSSIM-OMNETv6
 This is the OMNETWP files to work COSSIM with OMNET v6.0 and INET 4.4.1.
-Warning:

-This implementation works only with Ethernet Switches (no micro-routers).
+<b>Warning: </b> This implementation works only with Ethernet Switches (no micro-routers).

 ## Notes